crest-lab/crest-docs/page/examples/composite.md

 A conformational search is dominated by the sheer *number* of energy and gradient evaluations, not by the cost of a single one.
-The small example at the bottom of this page — a conformer search for *n*-pentane, all of 17 atoms — needs about 2.8 &times; 10<sup>5</sup> energy+gradient calls.
+The small example at the bottom of this page, a conformer search for alanineglycine with all of 20 atoms, needs about 2.8 &times; 10<sup>5</sup> energy+gradient calls.
 At GFN-FF this takes 18 seconds; at a DFT level it would take weeks.
 {: .text-justify }